UAE holds sixth strategic financial dialogue with Switzerland

 PHOTO

-Additionally, the discussions touched on enhancing collaboration between government entities and the private sector.

-The dialogue was attended by Mohamed Hadi Al Hussaini, Minister of State for Financial Affairs, and Daniela Stoffel Delbrück, State Secretary for International Finance at the Federal Department of Finance (FDF); with both sides signing the joint statement for the UAE-Swiss Strategic Financial Dialogue.
+The dialogue was attended by His Excellency Mohamed bin Hadi Al Hussaini, Minister of State for Financial Affairs, and Her Excellency Daniela Stoffel Delbrück, State Secretary for International Finance at the Federal Department of Finance (FDF); with both sides signing the joint statement for the UAE-Swiss Strategic Financial Dialogue.

 Arthur Mattli, Ambassador of Switzerland to the UAE; Gregorio Bernasconi, Diplomatic Advisor to the Minister of Finance; Roman Studer, CEO of the Swiss Bankers Association; and several representatives from the Swiss business community.

-From the UAE side, the meeting was attended by Younis Haji Al Khoori, Under-Secretary of the Ministry of Finance; Dr. Hissa Abdulla Al Otaiba Ambassador of the UAE to the Swiss Confederation and the Principality of Liechtenstein; Dr. Maryam Butti Al Suwaidi, CEO of the Securities and Commodities Authority(SCA); Arif Amiri, CEO of the Dubai International Financial Centre Authority; Emmanuel Givanakis, CEO of the Financial Services Regulatory Authority (FSRA) at Abu Dhabi Global Market (ADGM); and Ali Abdullah Sharafi, Assistant Under-Secretary of the International Financial Relationship Sector at the MoF.
+From the UAE side, the meeting was attended by H.E Younis Haji Al Khoori, Undersecretary of the Ministry of Finance; H.E.
+Dr. Maryam Butti Al Suwaidi, CEO of the Securities and Commodities Authority(SCA); Arif Amiri, CEO of the Dubai International Financial Centre Authority; Emmanuel Givanakis, CEO of the Financial Services Regulatory Authority (FSRA) at Abu Dhabi Global Market (ADGM); and Ali Abdullah Sharafi, Assistant Undersecretary of the International Financial Relationship Sector at the MoF.

 He emphasised that the sixth financial dialogue between the UAE and Switzerland reaffirms the strong bilateral relations, founded on the values of cooperation and constructive partnership across various financial and economic sectors.

+The dialogue also provides a valuable platform to strengthen collaboration between government entities and the private sector, which is essential for creating an innovative financial environment that fosters sustainable development."

-Concluding his speech, Al Hussaini expressed his sincere thanks and appreciation to all participants for their valuable contributions to this constructive dialogue and the innovative ideas presented, which will push the financial sector toward new horizons and further support comprehensive and sustainable development in both countries.
+Concluding his speech, His Excellency expressed his sincere thanks and appreciation to all participants for their valuable contributions to this constructive dialogue and the innovative ideas presented, which will push the financial sector toward new horizons and further support comprehensive and sustainable development in both countries.

 Al Hussaini emphasised that the respective teams will continue to explore new ways to enhance bilateral cooperation in the near future.